KumoCorp/kumomta/docs/tutorial/kumomta_day_1.md

 ```
  - Using sudo allows it to run as a privileged user so it can access port 25 which is needed to deliver via SMTP to the internet.
- - The damon `kumod` is the MTA
+ - The daemon `kumod` is the MTA
  - The directive --policy makes kumod load the `simple_policy.lua` file as configuration policy.
- - Because we launched wirh sudo, you need to use the directive --user and provide a valid user to assign responsibility to.
+ - Because we launched with sudo, you need to use the directive --user and provide a valid user to assign responsibility to.
- - The line ends wit a `&` that forces the daemon to run in the background and returns you to a usable prompt (use `fg` to bring it back to the foreground)
+ - The line ends with a `&` that forces the daemon to run in the background and returns you to a usable prompt (use `fg` to bring it back to the foreground)

 You can test with a simple SMTP message right from the command line.
 The simple_policy defines a Listener on port 2025, so you can use that to inject a message.